 Since the sequence is written in Bonn very independently from SIEMENS, it is not too hard to compile it for Syngo versions that are not listed yet.
 However, since the setup of a new virtual box including MARS can get quite involved, we would prefer access to an iso installation file to compile it for you.

 9.)
-Most of the protocols have a limited FOV.
+Most of the tested layer-fMRI protocols have a limited FOV.
 What is the best approach for alignment with whole brain structural data?

 For the lack of better options, we mostly segment the GM voxels manually in the T1-weighted contrast of VASO.
 This is often guided by auxiliary structural data that are area fashion registered to each other.
 On this blog post, it is explained how we register small FOV VASO data to whole brain data.

 11.)
 I still use a VB 17 scanner.
-How can I optimise my VB 17 sequence?
+How can I optimize my VB 17 sequence?

 This FAQ site refers to the DZNE sequence that has almost exclusively distributed for VE scanners (e.g. Terra 7T and Prisma 3T).
 If you are using a VB17 scanner (e.g. classic MAGENTOM 7T, Trio), you are probably using a completely different sequence baseline that has been distributed via Benedikt Poser.
 The usage of this VB sequence is explained on a different blog post here.